nikkegg/learnJavascript/README.md

-This repository will contain projects I have code whilst learning Javascript
+This repository will contain projects I have coded whilst learning Javascript